Non-prescription glasses: What to know before buying them

 Like many people today, you’re probably spending large amounts of time in front of digital screens (TV, computer, phone, etc.) for work and for play.
 As a result, your eyes may feel dry and tired, or you may get annoying headaches that make it even more difficult to focus.

-These symptoms can be an indication of computer vision syndrome, a type of digital eye strain caused by increased exposure to the harmful blue light that emanates from our various screens.
+These symptoms can be an indication of computer vision syndrome, a type of digital eye strain caused by extended screen time without visual breaks.
 In an ideal world, the solution would be to minimize screen time; however, doing so is not always possible given modern work obligations and lifestyle habits.

-If you can’t get away from your screen(s), why not try non-prescription glasses that filter the harsh glow of damaging blue light?
+If you can’t get away from your screen(s), why not try non-prescription glasses that can provide additional relief?